 Depending on the requirements it is common for transactions to occur without logging anything.
 Successful transactions should generate few log messages.
 Logging high volumes of messages can cause scaling issues.

-Under normal operation, Info level messages are may not not logged to the console, which normally only gets messages at or above the Info, Warn or Error level.
+Under normal operation, Info level messages are usually not logged to the console, which normally only gets messages at or above the Info, Warn, or Error level.
 Not all environments will capture the console log, so a log file logging messages at the Info level and above should be configured.
 Logging to a file can be made conditional so that disk space is not used when the logs won’t be examined.